NuevoFoundation/workshops/content/english/debugging/02-identify-the-problem1.md

 {{% /notice %}}

 Common C compiler errors include missing semicolons, unknown/incompatible types, and unbalanced curly braces and parentheses.
-However, you might also have *linker* errors, and those usually have to do with `#include` directives.
+Another class of errors are related to the *linker*, which usually start with "undefined reference to...":

-On the other hand, runtime errors indicate something wrong in your logic.
-By and far the most common runtime error you'll likely see in C is a "segmentation fault", which is a *memory error*.
-We'll focus on memory errors in a future section.
+(Picture)